 Here's Your Complete Wedding Dress Shopping Timeline

-Ever since you got engaged, you can’t stop imagining yourself in the perfect wedding gown—so shopping for it is sure to be an exhilarating, exciting and, yes, overwhelming experience.
+Ever since you got engaged, you can't stop imagining yourself in the perfect wedding dress—so shopping for it is sure to be an exhilarating, exciting and, yes, overwhelming experience.
 When should you start?
 Where should you go?
 What happens once you're there?
-Well, your worrying is over.
-From ordering to altering, here's everything you need to know.
+Consider your worrying over—from ordering to altering, here's everything you need to know.

 12 Months to Go